lnramirez/lnramirez-hugo/content/posts/from-cloudfoundry-to-openshift.md

 Amazon could be of use but doesn't come with out spending money, unless you run micro-instances which they come for free but only for a year.
 A co-worker told me I could create a new account every year but that seems a little bit stressful at least once a year.

-Finally Openshift would be my best solution but came with issues as well.
+Finally, Openshift would be my best solution but came with issues as well.
 In order to deploy a J2EE app you could use Openshift integration with Maven but I happened to use gradle for my building system.
 There must be a way to address all this but it would require certain work done.
 Once more, bummer.

 After procrastinating for four months I told myself was enough.
 I was reading couple of links and out of the blue I bumped into an article explaining how to  [Run Gradle Builds on OpenShift](https://www.openshift.com/blogs/run-gradle-builds-on-openshift).
 Shekhar Gulati has become my personal savior, I won't bother explaining how I keep using gradle as build tool and being able to deploy in OpenShift, Shekhar does a pretty good job.